 - Unplug: This is a great option if you would like to create better focus during your meditation experience.

-- Simple Habit: If you want quick five-minute meditations, this is a great choice.
+- Simple Habit: This is a great choice if you want quick five-minute meditations.

 No matter where you start, the most important thing you can do is to start!
 Don’t let all these fancy meditation gurus make it seem way more advanced and trickier than it needs to be.
 The most important thing is that you create a regular practice of mediation.
 Keep it Simple!
 Here are five easy meditations you can do anywhere!
 (Just click the hyperlink, and it will take you to a blog post that will walk you through them.)